lazyguru/docker-m2-base/README.md

 This package is inspired by the docker setup provided by Magento [here](https://github.com/magento/magento2-docker).
 I just took split up each process to be in its own container per Docker best practices

+See example-use directory for an example of how to run these images